 An Apprentice Groom can be paid a higher hourly rate, but this is at the discretion of the individual employer.

-No. “An apprentice” is a legal employment status and the apprenticeship course must be supported by a Training Provider like Educ8 Equine, and all employment laws apply to apprentices just the same as any other more experienced/established groom.
+No. “An apprentice” is a legal employment status and the apprenticeship course must be supported by a Training Provider, and all employment laws apply to apprentices just the same as any other more experienced/established groom.
 Every person a yard employs must be paid an hourly rate, at least the National Minimum Wage for Apprentices or for their age.
 There are strict guidelines on what can be deducted from the National Minimum Wage, which you can read more about here.

 As an Apprentice is an official employed status the same laws apply as with any other job.
 The exception is that an Apprentice’s training must be included within the maximum hours worked, including time spent at college.
 The Working Time Directive sets out clear guidelines on how many hours an employee works:

 - Workers aged under 18 can’t work more than 8 hours a day or 40 hours a week, and must have 2 consecutive days off work.